nathanielwarner/carletonian-wordpress/wp-content/plugins/capability-manager-enhanced/readme.txt

 * Feel free to <a href="https://publishpress.com/contact/">submit a help ticket</a> if you can't find an answer in the <a href="https://publishpress.com/knowledge-base/how-to-use-capability-manager/">documentation</a>.

 == Changelog ==

+= 1.8.2-beta =
+  * Change : Reinstate support for users who can edit_published_posts but not publish_posts (with correct status filtering)

+= 1.8.1 - 25 Oct 2019 =
+  * Fixed : Automatic publication of blank auto-drafts, WooCommerce posts save with incorrect post status (since 1.8)

 = 1.8 - 24 Oct 2019 =
   * Feature : WooCommerce, PublishPress, PressPermit capabilities grouped in sections on role editor screen